 Before you head over to a car rental establishment, you need to employ a series of cost-saving measures to ensure that you save some dough on your sedan, sports, or SUV rental.
 This will ensure you get the best value for your money, and the opportunity to enjoy the open road.

-Here are five ways to save money on a car rental this driving season:
+Here are five ways to save money renting cars this driving season:

 1. Comb Through Fine Print to Avoid Charges